List of Kentucky supplemental roads and rural secondary highways (500–599)

 The same-numbered highway can comprise sections of road under different categories.
 This list contains descriptions of Supplemental Roads and highways in the Rural Secondary System numbered 500 to 599 that do not have portions within the State Primary and State Secondary systems.

+Kentucky Route 500

+Kentucky Route 500 is a 3.180 mi rural secondary highway in western Daviess County.
+The highway begins at KY 56 at St. Joseph.
+KY 500 heads north toward Curdsville, meeting the west end of KY 456 south of the village.
+The highway enters the village along Main Street then passes through three right-angle turns before reaching a dead end at the confluence of Panther Creek with the Green River.

 Kentucky Route 501

 Kentucky Route 501 (KY 501) is a 23.730 mi state highway that runs from Kentucky Route 910 at Phil to U.S. Route 27 northeast of Kings Mountain via Kings Mountain.

 Major intersections

 Kentucky Route 502

 Kentucky Route 502 (KY 502) is a 10.235 mi state highway in Hopkins County that runs from Kentucky Route 109 and Bone Road at Rabbit Ridge to Old Morganfield Road and Balls Hill Road north of Nebo via Nebo.

 Major intersections

 Kentucky Route 503

 Kentucky Route 503 (KY 503) is a 10.579 mi state highway that runs from Kentucky Route 5 north of Princess to Kentucky Route 3105 and Industrial Road in Wurtland via Naples and Danleyton.